Skip to main content

 The authentication flow follows these steps:

-3. Upon successful authentication, JWT tokens are generated
+3. Upon successful authentication, the IAM system issues JWT tokens

-4. Session data is maintained using the JWT strategy
+5. Session data is maintained using the JWT strategy with the token from your IAM system

 Configuration